 4.3.
 Meetings of the Pedagogical Council are convened, as a rule, once a quarter in accordance with the work plan of the educational institution.

 4.6.
-The head of the educational institution, in case of disagreement with the decision of the Pedagogical Council, suspends the implementation of the decision, notifies the founder of the institution, who within three days, with the participation of interested parties, is obliged to consider this application, get acquainted with the reasoned opinion of the majority of the members of the Pedagogical Council and make a final decision on the controversial issue.
+The head of the educational institution, in case of disagreement with the decision of the Pedagogical Council, suspends the implementation of the decision, notifies the founder of the institution, who, within three days, with the participation of interested parties, is obliged to consider this application, get acquainted with the reasoned opinion of the majority of members of the Pedagogical Council and make a final decision on the controversial issue.

 5. Documentation of the Pedagogical Council